openedx/edx-documentation/en_us/shared/developing_course/course_units.rst

   last published version of the unit if the :ref:`release dates<Release Dates>` for the containing section and subsection have passed.

 For more information, see :ref:`Controlling Content Visibility`.
+For information about testing content, see :ref:`Testing Your Course Content`.

 .. _Unit Publishing Status: